jualbacar/Kantox_CE_challenge/README.md

 3. Click "Run workflow" → "Run workflow"
 4. Wait for completion (~2-3 minutes)

-This step is required on first deployment as ECR repositories are initially empty.
+This step is required on the first deployment as ECR repositories are initially empty.

-### 3. Setup Kubernetes (one-time setup)
+### 3. Setup Kubernetes (first time setup)

 ```bash
 # Start Minikube